-Not only is the housing stock of lower quality, so is the neighborhood in several important dimensions.
-Schools performance is weaker, commute times are longer, and access to business amenities is more limited.
+Not only is the housing stock of lower quality, so is the surrounding neighborhood in several important dimensions.
+School performance is weaker, commute times are longer, and access to business amenities is more limited.
 There is also evidence that exposure to environmental pollution is greater, through, for example, proximity to a greater number of gas stations.

 The school test score gaps between neighborhoods are particularly extreme.
 The gap in test scores between majority black neighborhoods and those that have black population shares that are 5 percent or lower is approximately 1.1 standard deviations.
 More concretely, the proficiency rate on state exams in majority black neighborhoods is only 15 percent, compared to 60 percent in neighborhoods with less than 1 percent black population shares.

-Likewise, residents of majority black neighborhoods confront longer commute times by several minutes compared to those in other neighborhoods, suggesting the location is less convenient for accessing jobs.
-Yet one must be careful about this interpretation, because residents of majority black neighborhoods are far more likely to commute via public transportation, which can be slower, especially if on the bus.
+Likewise, residents of majority black neighborhoods confront longer commute times by several minutes compared to those in other neighborhoods, suggesting constrained access to jobs.
+Yet this interpretation requires caution because residents of majority black neighborhoods are far more likely to commute via public transportation, which can be slower, especially via bus.

 Still, the apparent weaknesses of black neighborhoods can also be strengths.
-Whereas homes are more densely situated, residents of black neighborhoods live in more “walkable” communities, with a greater diversity of business types and more frequent intersections.
+With homes more densely situated, residents of black neighborhoods live in more “walkable” communities, with a greater diversity of business types and more frequent intersections.
 These qualities are associated with higher home values.
 There is a striking difference, on this score, between majority black neighborhoods and neighborhoods that are less than 1 percent black; they differ by over half a standard deviation.